staeter/work-in-progress/dialogue.md

 9. **Distributed**: Share computing and storage resources across devices to minimize environmental impact and ensure network independence.
 10. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
 11. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
+12. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
-12. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
+13. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
-13. **Empirical**: Justify every feature and study its concrete impact to ensure alignment with the *core principles*.
+14. **Empirical**: Justify every feature and study its concrete impact to ensure alignment with the *core principles*.
-14. **Governance**: Organize platform governance in a way that ensures consistent adherence to the *core principles*.
+15. **Governance**: Organize platform governance and development in a way that ensures consistent adherence to the *core principles*.

 ## Tensions